toggenation/gmail-email-send/README.md

 On the Google Cloud Console you need to:

-1. Login to the console.cloud.google.com (in this example I'm using yt.toggen@gmail.com)
+1. Login to the [Google Cloud Console](https://console.cloud.google.com) (in this example I'm using toggen.yt@gmail.com)
 2. Create a New project
 4. Project Name: Gmail Email Send Project
 2. Got APIs & Services => Enable APIs & Services => Enable APIsS AND SERVICES